Alam12346/Alam12346/README.md

-### Hi! 👋 I'm Syukur,
+### Hi! 👋 I'am Syukur,

+A 5th semester IT student at Bandung University of Technology.

-an IT student with a deep passion for expanding my knowledge and skills.
-I am highly motivated to stay at the forefront of the ever-evolving IT industry.
+With a great passion for expanding my knowledge and skills.
+I am highly motivated to stay ahead of the ever-evolving IT industry, in particular I love learning about frontend.

 - 🙍‍♂️ connect with me on linkedin : www.linkedin.com/in/syukur-sidiq-nur-alam-7454a7250
 - 📫 How to reach me: syukursidiqnuralam@gmail.com